Fleebee/javelin/ReadMe.md

 - [Required] The package should be run from the root directory of a Tauri application
 - [Required] The Tauri project should have an existing git repo
 - [Optional] An existing Gist code
-- You must have a Git PAT key [If Tauri Project is in a Private Repo]
+- [Required] You must have a Git PAT key
 - [Required] You must have generated a secret and public key in accordance with the Tauri documentation

 ## Instructions